 “What about my brother?” the dark haired one asked again.

 “I told you, my friend's getting him and the others.”
 Hank sounded a lot more confident about that than he felt.
-He needed to get these three out so he could go look for Bruce and the other kids.
+He needed to get these three out fast so he could go look for Bruce and the other kids.
 The problem was that the creature wasn't going to just be feeding any longer, after getting hit with the salt it would be raging.
 Anyone it caught would be crushed or torn to pieces almost immediately.

 “What's that?”
 The big boy asked, pointing at the ragged tear above the circle.

 “That is an exit strategy.
 You always have to have one,” he said, clapping the teen on the shoulder as the boys moved over to the circle.
 Gathering them into a huddle, he continued keeping his voice low, “Go through one at a time and be damn careful to step inside the circle.
-If you step on it and break it, the rest of us are gonna to be trapped in here with that thing and I'm gonna to be pissed.”
+If you step on it and break it, the rest of us are gonna be trapped in here with that thing and I'm gonna be pissed.”

 The boys all nodded, and the dark haired one asked again, “What about my brother?”